 Sub-par vertical viewing angle, once again normal for a monitor with a VA panel.
 The edges of the screen appear darker if you sit close and you lose image accuracy if you mount the monitor above eye level.

-Excellent gray uniformity.
+The Samsung Odyssey G7 has excellent gray uniformity.
 The edges of the screen are a bit darker, but this shouldn't be very noticeable with most content.
 There's almost no dirty screen effect in the center, and the uniformity is almost perfect in near-dark scenes.

 The Samsung Odyssey G7 has okay black uniformity, but without local dimming, the uniformity looks worse in person than in the test picture.
 You can see the backlight bleed in this high-exposure photo.
 With local dimming, the uniformity is a bit better, but there's still some backlight bleed as seen in this high-exposure photo.